jgromes/LoRaLib/README.md

 DISCLAIMER: This library is provided 'AS IS'.
 See `license.txt` for details.

 This library enables easy long range communaction with SX1278-based LoRa modules.
-It was designed to be used with LoRenz Rev.B shields or modules.
+It was designed to be used with LoRenz Rev.B shields.
 However, they are not required and this library can be used with any LoRa module, as long as it is based on the SX1278 chip.

 ## Library reference

-The following is a list of currently implemented features and their description, see `/examples/` for examples of their usage.
+The following is a list of currently implemented public member functions and variables, as well as their description.
+See `/examples/` for examples of their usage.

+### LoRa class

+#### Public member variables

+Currently, there are no public member variables in the LoRa class.

+#### Public member functions

 * `LoRa(int nss, uint8_t bw, uint8_t cr, uint8_t sf)`

   Default constructor, used to create the LoRa object.
-  Usage:

   * Single LoRa module connected: